KevCaz/monitoringOutcomes/README.md

 ## Overview

-R functions for analysis of stakeholder perceptions of desirable monitoring outcomes.
+R functions to reproduce the analysis carried out in : "Identifying key needs for the integration of social–ecological outcomes in arctic wildlife monitoring" (DOI: 10.1111/cobi.13257).

 The following R functions (see `R/`) relate to the following figures.

 - **Fig 1**: `dartdiag.R`